 It feels like it is built sturdily with good quality metal parts, has a clear color-coded pressure gauge that shows when it’s out of charge, and comes with a neat little vehicle mount so it won’t roll around in the trunk.
-We was impressed by this overall package that said “quality” to me.
+We were impressed by this overall package that said “quality” to us.

-You’ll most likely want a small 2.5 Lbs extinguisher like this one for your car.
+We wanted a small 2.5 Lbs extinguisher like this one for our car.
 As James notes, this appears to be the best fit for most vehicles:

-For storage purposes you’ll need about 15 inches by 5 inches in space.
-If you’ve got a bit of space on your car you could mount it behind your seat, or otherwise in your trunk.
-Take a look at the photos on the Amazon page for some examples of how people have mounted it in their cars.
+For storage purposes this one requires about 15 inches by 5 inches of space somewhere accessible in the car.
+For example, it could be mounted behind a seat or in the trunk.
+The Amazon page for this product provides some examples of how people have mounted this model in their cars.

 The discharge range is 9 – 15 feet and the discharge time is about 9 seconds.
-So you’ll be able to stand at a fair distance as you fight a vehicle fire.
+We liked that we would be able to stand at a fair distance as we fight the vehicle fire.

 Another pro of the certification is it’s been tested to withhold up to 120 degrees heat while in storage – which is something to keep in mind when storing an extinguisher in a car during summer.